 Once you have a NFT, you can view it on Etherscan, Opensea, or in your MetaMask wallet.
 But if you’re looking for a more stylized and artistic way to display your NFTs, you can get a Profile right here on NFT.com

 NFT.com is the best place to display NFTs with highly customizable and personalized Profile galleries which form the foundation for a decentralized web3 social network.
 NFT.com Profiles are themselves NFTs, meaning they are tied to a unique ERC-721 token, enabling you to access and build your NFT gallery on a Profile you truly own.
-NFT.com is currently still in beta - to access the beta - you’ll need to own a Genesis Key which you can get here!
+NFT.com is currently in beta and only available to Genesis Key NFT holders.

 You should now have a basic understanding of NTFs and their varied utilities and value.
 There is a lot more to learn about NFTs, as well as their possible use-cases, but that is exactly what makes web3 so fascinating!

 To learn more about all things NFTs, check out NFT.com/Articles.